daaf/derekfarr/content/docs/about/about-this-site.md

 * [GitHub](https://www.github.com) to host the source code repository

 {{< hint info >}}
-**More information**
+**More information**\
-For more information on building sites like this with the JAMstack, [see this helpful article on stackbit.com](https://www.stackbit.com/blog/jamstack-documentation-sites/).
+For more information on building sites like this with the Jamstack, [see this helpful article on stackbit.com](https://www.stackbit.com/blog/jamstack-documentation-sites/).
 {{< /hint >}}